transmogrifier-io/transmogrifier/README.md

 not be able to use this implementation.
 The Dart implementation should be used if this is the case.

 ## Dart implementation limitations
-The Dart implementation currently does not support source/sink functions from a URL, only from a local path.
+The Dart implementation currently only supports builtin source/sink functions.
+If performing data validation, this [file] (https://github.com/abner/flutter_js/blob/master/example/assets/js/ajv.js) should be included in the assets folder of the flutter project.